imbev/simplematrixbotlib/doc/usage-with-docker.md

 ```

 ### Build the Docker container
 Before you can run the bot, docker will need to build a container using the Dockerfile.
-The syntax for this command is "docker build -t container name Directory with Dockerfile"
+The syntax for this command is "docker build -t container-name Directory-with-Dockerfile"
 ```
 docker build -t echo-bot .
 ```